TeejMcSteez/goUp/README.md

 1. Developing authentication solutions was not a primary focus, as it falls outside the scope of this project's initial intent.
 2. The goal is to avoid imposing a specific authentication solution on users.

+## Note About TLS

+This project is soely focused on HTTP, routes, and the logic.
+A reverse proxy is recommended to handle TLS errors for servers that are HTTPS that one wants to test.

+This seperates the concern for this codebase and reduces binary size as well as offloads the work of handling to HTTPS to projects that are much more qualified.

 ## Example services.yml

 The database path is specified by `db_path` as well as the `db_max_size` which is in the format <number><size> (Ex: 1gb, 20mb, 40kb,etc.)